sgregersen/sgregersen.github.io/_projects/wf.md

 The language of Wangerooge was a remnant of the medieval [Old Frisian](https://medieval.ox.ac.uk/2022/11/03/lecture-old-frisian-a-gem-of-old-germanic-studies-by-dr-anne-popkema/) language, which had gradually lost ground to Low German since the Middle Ages.
 A [chronicle](https://www.digitale-sammlungen.de/en/details/bsb11054802) from 1671 mentions that the inhabitants of Wangerooge had their own language ‘which an outsider cannot understand at all’ (“eine besondere [Sprach] / die ein fremder / gar nicht verstehen kan”).
 The first linguistic documentation of this language consists of a word list and some grammatical notes from around 1800.

 The main reason that we can study Wangerooge Frisian today is the work of [H. G. Ehrentraut](https://de.wikipedia.org/wiki/Heinrich_Georg_Ehrentraut) (1798–1866) and his consultants.
 Ehrentraut was a lawyer and politician who developed a strong interest in Frisian language and history.
-In the period 1837–1841 he carried out fieldwork on Wangerooge and wrote down texts in Wangerooge Frisian in phonetic writing.
+In the period 1837–1841 he carried out fieldwork on Wangerooge and wrote down texts in Wangerooge Frisian in his own phonetic alphabet.
 The material includes fairy tales, descriptions of daily life on the island, and extensive lists of words and grammatical forms.
 Some of this was published in Ehrentraut’s own journal _[Friesisches Archiv](https://www.digitale-sammlungen.de/en/view/bsb10018278?page=5)_ (1849–1855), but most of it lay hidden in an archive until it was published by Versloot ([1996](https://www.worldcat.org/title/907241310)).

 <div class="container">
   <div class="row">